Kenny MacAskill

-Kenneth Wright MacAskill (born 28 April 1958) is a Scottish politician who served as Member of Parliament (MP) for East Lothian from 2019 to 2024.
-He previously served as Cabinet Secretary for Justice from 2007 to 2014 and was a Member of the Scottish Parliament (MSP) from 1999 to 2016.
-A former member of the Scottish National Party (SNP), he defected to the Alba Party in 2021 and currently serves as the party's leader, assuming the role after winning the leadership election in March 2025.
+Kenneth Wright MacAskill (born 28 April 1958) is a Scottish politician who served as Cabinet Secretary for Justice from 2007 to 2014 and was a Member of the Scottish Parliament (MSP) from 1999 to 2016.
+He later served as Member of Parliament (MP) for East Lothian from 2019 to 2024.
+A former member of the Scottish National Party (SNP), he defected to the Alba Party in 2021 and served as the party's leader, after winning a 2025 leadership election until the party's dissolution in March 2026.

 Born in Edinburgh and educated at Linlithgow Academy, MacAskill studied law at the University of Edinburgh and was a senior partner in a law firm in Glasgow.
 He was a long-standing member of the SNP's National Executive Committee and served as treasurer and vice convener of policy, before being elected at the 1999 Scottish Parliament election.
 He was convener of the Scottish Parliament Subordinate Legislation Committee from 1999 to 2001.

 Following the SNP's victory in 2007, MacAskill was appointed as Cabinet Secretary for Justice in the Scottish Government.
 In this role, he oversaw the controversial transfer of convicted terrorist Abdelbaset al-Megrahi to his native Libya.
 MacAskill left office in November 2014 in the Cabinet reshuffle which followed the appointment of Nicola Sturgeon as First Minister of Scotland and stood down from the Scottish Parliament at the 2016 election.

-After standing down from the Scottish Parliament, MacAskill was elected to the House of Commons as MP for East Lothian at the 2019 general election, gaining the previously Labour-held seat from Martin Whitfield.
+MacAskill was elected to the House of Commons as MP for East Lothian at the 2019 general election, gaining the previously Labour-held seat from Martin Whitfield.
 In March 2021, MacAskill defected from the SNP to the Alba Party.
 At the 2021 Scottish Parliament election, he stood on the Alba Party's Lothian regional list but neither he nor his party succeeded in gaining a seat.

 At the 2024 general election MacAskill stood in the Alloa and Grangemouth seat.
 He received 1.5% of the vote share with 638 votes.
+After the death of Alba Party leader Alex Salmond in 2024, MacAskill was elected leader in 2025.